iceTwy/get-chromium/README.md

 * [PyPy 2.1](http://pypy.org/download.html "Download PyPy") for Linux ARM
 * Python modules urllib & urllib2

 _Note: get-chromium has not been tested on Linux ARM.
-Please open an issue if it doesn't work properly._
+On another note, I don't know if it works with QPython either.
+Please open an issue if it doesn't._

 ### Downloading Chromium